 -Dry mouth is another sickness that puts you at risk for halitosis.
 Saliva in the oral cavity rinses out debris and hurtful bacteria, and it breaks down food, making lodged debris less prone to occur.
 Without saliva (and all of its benefits), bacteria become more rampant in the mouth and bad breath is practically inevitable.
 Medications and a few medical conditions can contribute to dry mouth.
 If you’re not sure whether you have dry mouth, please speak with us at your next appointment.

 Smoking, drug use, reflux, liver disease, kidney disease, and diabetes may contribute to halitosis.
 If brushing twice per day and flossing once daily aren’t relieving your bad breath, you may have halitosis.
-Please contact us at 719-599-7453 to pencil in your next visit with Dr. David Crabtree in our Colorado Springs, Colorado, office, and we’ll help you cure bad breath for good.
+Please contact us at 719-599-7453 to pencil in your next visit with Dr. Alan and Cory in our Colorado Springs, Colorado, office, and we’ll help you cure bad breath for good.